corda/samples/whistleblower/README.md

 1. Node BraveEmployee(the *whistle-blower*) whistle-blows on a BadCompany to SurveyMonkey node (the *MidLayer*).
     * Both the whistle-blower and the SurveyMonkey generate anonymous public keys for this transaction, meaning that any third-parties who manage to get ahold of the state cannot identity the whistle-blower or SurveyMonkey.
 This process is handled
-  *automatically by the `SwapIdentitiesFlow`.
+    * automatically by the `SwapIdentitiesFlow`.
 2. And then, SurveyMonkey automatically direct the whistle-blowing message to the investigator(Again, using confidential identities).
-3.As a result, the investigator will not see the whistle-blowers' identity from any means, and anonymous whistle blowing is achieved.
+3. As a result, the investigator will not see the whistle-blowers' identity from any means, and anonymous whistle blowing is achieved.

 # Pre-requisites: